Qarj/WebImblaze/MANUAL.md

 Example - check for "Saved OK" in response:
 `verifypositive='Saved OK'`

-Example - check for various webtrends tags in response, and output a custom message if it isn't found:
+Example - check for various Webtrends tags in response, and output a custom message if it isn't found:

 ```
     verifypositive='WT897234|||Webtrends Profile Saved tag not found'